Multi-day Hikes on the Mi’gmaq Trail - A Guide

 It is highly recommended to be equipped with a GPS and a SPOT or INREACH device.
 Make sure you know how these devices function and have tested them prior to hiking the Mi’gmaq Trail.
 Cell phone coverage for most of the Trail is not available!

 Hiking Direction: The Mi’gmaq Trail can be hiked in either direction although the most popular option appears to be from Mt.
-Carleton Park to Daley Point largely because of more secure and plentiful parking at the latter.
+Carleton Park to Daly Point largely because of more secure and plentiful parking at the latter.

 - Spring – mid June to early July

 Before mid-June many of the Trail’s brooks (approximately 25) are impassible due to melting snow in the higher altitudes.
 After mid-June be aware of weather conditions which could impact water levels.
 Water in the brooks is glacial.
 Suggest carrying light sneakers for crossings to protect feet from cold and rocks and keep hiking boots dry (er).
 Frosts are possible.
 The black flies will make your trip miserable in June without adequate protection.